rpollack/mcfarland/README.md

 - **Future peeks**: offers rest-of-season outlooks based on recent trends

 ## Pick your vibe
 Choose how the story is told.
-Seven styles range from straight-laced to Shakespearean:
+Nine styles range from straight-laced to Shakespearean:

 - Straightforward (default)
 - Analytics Dork